-Letter of Nonsupplanting
+Letters of Nonsupplanting

-Applicants must attach a letter to OVW's Director, signed by the Authorized Representative, certifying that federal funds will not be used to supplant non-federal funds should a grant award be made.
+Applicants must attach a letter to OVW's Director, signed by the Authorized Representative, certifying that federal funds will not be used to supplant any other federal, state, or local governmental funds should a grant award be made.
 A sample letter is available on the OVW website.